AlexBezuska/JSLou-2017/README.md

 ## How it works

-This is a web app that takes a two JSON files, one with items and one that defines an item (data model).
+This is a web app that takes a two JSON files, one with data in the form of an array of JSON object, and one that defines a form for creating those objects.

-Items can be anything, blog posts, events, portfolio items etc. anything that follows the [Formly api format](#defining-your-data-model)
+The resulting objects can be used for anything: blog posts, events, portfolio items etc.

+The JSON to create the form uses the [Formly api format](#defining-your-data-model) to keep things consistent.

 ## How to contribute